Here are some new and some old missing locations. I will do my best to keep this page updated, putting any new entries on the top.

 Note that this video has several scenes, in addition to parking lot scene.

 A lot of this sequence has been identified, but there are still a few missing pieces.
 The top of this sequence takes place at 37th St and 5th Avenue, but the part where the two men first meet their two dates is still unidentified.
 (See pic above.)
 Might be impossible to figure out unless we get lucky..

 After they run to the bus, we get a quick shot looking up at a building on 42nd St near 5th Ave.
 The next shot of Mary going up the bus stairs is still missing.

 Once they are all on the top of the bus, the action switches to downtown LA on 7th Street near Flower.
 It appears to stay in LA until the clown appears, then the acton switches to 8 W 57th Street in NYC.
 I do not know where the reverse shot of Bert takes place, but I believe it was shot in NYC as well.

 The next two quick shots of John and Mary jumps to two different locations (both of which I believe are still in NYC).
-One of them is most likely on 5th Avenue as there is a traffic signal in the background.
+One of them is most likely on 5th Avenue as there is one of those unique traffic towers in the background.